 - Hail damage that leaves large dents in your roof texture

 These are all indications that your roof has been compromised and needs to be protected until you can have a construction roofing specialist repair it.

 Why Should You Have a Professional Do It?

-Additionally, roofing professionals are trained in knowing the full extent of the damage.
+Additionally, roofing professionals are trained to know the full extent of the damage.
 Leaks may appear in one area of your ceiling but be related to damage in another area of your roof.
 Professionals know what areas are truly compromised and exactly how large your tarp needs to be.
 They also know the best ways to adhere the tarp to your roof (hint: it’s probably not sandbags).

 If you need a tarp on your roof, give us a call.
-At SunFlo roofing, we are roof construction specialists and will inspect your roof for free, help you with an insurance claim, and most importantly, professionally apply a tarp to your roof.
+At SunFlo Roofing, we are roof construction specialists and will inspect your roof for free, help you with an insurance claim, and, most importantly, professionally apply a tarp to your roof.